MARINA DEL REY

 Click on a project name for more information.

-The Aubrey Austin Park Improvement Project (site plan version 2, updated October 2024) consists of various site improvements, including removing, replacing, and reconfiguring of the existing damaged paved walkways to comply with current Americans with Disabilities Act; incorporating four permanent lounge chairs within the decomposed granite area adjacent to the new concrete low wall; and installing several gray colored concrete pedestal seats along the promenade.
+The Aubrey Austin Park Improvement Project consists of various site improvements, including removing, replacing, and reconfiguring of the existing damaged paved walkways to comply with current Americans with Disabilities Act; incorporating four permanent lounge chairs within the decomposed granite area adjacent to the new concrete low wall; and installing several gray colored concrete pedestal seats along the promenade.
 The project also calls for replacing current trash receptacles with upgraded models, installing a new pet waste bag dispenser; and relocating the existing monument plaque to the new lounge chair area.

 The Landscape improvements would include the installation of four 24” box Metrosideros excelsa (New Zealand Christmas) trees along Via Marina, and the landscape shrub and groundcover palette would consist of Dianella Revoluta (Flax Lily), Lomandra Longifolia (Evergreen Baby Matt Rush), and Festuca Glauca (Elijah Blue).
 The irrigation system would be upgraded to allow for efficient and effective watering of turf, shrubs, and young trees while avoiding overwatering of mature trees.

-- NOTE: The removal of another coral tree (VM-147) on Via Marina is not related to the Aubrey Austin Park project.
-This tree was identified by a Tree Risk Assessment Qualified Certified Arborist for removal during DBH’s annual tree survey because of its unbalanced crown, over-extended limbs, root decay and the appearance of new stress cracks.
+- NOTE: Another coral tree (VM-147) on Via Marina will no longer be removed; it will instead be pruned appropriately.
+This tree was previously identified for removal by a Tree Risk Assessment Qualified Certified Arborist during DBH’s annual tree survey of all trees in the Marina because of its unbalanced crown, over-extended limbs, root decay and the appearance of new stress cracks.

 Project Schedule: